Highpoint2000/webserver-logger/README.md

 - Proxy server adjustments (thanks to _zer0_gravity_!)
 - Download adjustments are the scanner log files
 - Renamed maps.fmdx.pl to maps.fmdx.org
+- The FMDX ALL link is now created dynamically and adapts to the log filter, and there are now distance restrictions in the log file

 ## Installation notes: